Starlings in the sky | Pictures | Reuters

 Starlings in the sky

-Thousands of starlings fly in a 'murmuration' as they return to roost at dusk near Charlton-on-Otmoor, southern England, February 11, 2016.
-REUTERS/Eddie Keogh
+Thousands of starlings fly in a 'murmuration' as they return to roost at dusk near Glastonbury in Somerset, south west England, January 15, 2015.
+The daily display at dawn and dusk during winter months is particularly spectacular in this part of the...more

-A flock of starlings flies in the dusk sky over Rome, Italy, December 15, 2015.
-REUTERS/Tony Gentile

 A flock of starlings fly over an agricultural field near the southern Israeli city of Netivot, January 24, 2013.
 REUTERS/Amir Cohen